F5Networks/f5-telemetry-streaming/docs/troubleshooting.rst

 Why is BIG-IP TS not syncing across HA group?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Due the fact that F5 BIG-IP TS has a quite high number of dependencies and sub-dependecies the BIG-IP unable to sync it across all devices in HA group.
+Due the fact that F5 BIG-IP Telemetry Streaming has a quite high number of dependencies and sub-dependecies the BIG-IP unable to sync it across all devices in HA group.

 For more details and workaround see :ref:`bigucshasync`